Identification, Images, & Information

 In July 2008, I helped confirm the existence of an European species "Carpatolechia fugitivella" in Ontario by catching specimens in my own backyard and submitting them to All-Leps for barcoding purposes.
 Photographs of this species are posted at MPG under a newly assigned Hodges # 1874.2.

-MPG, All-Leps, Microleps and BugGuide are the websites that I have relied upon for moth identification.
-Many thanks to Bob Patterson, Don Lafontaine, Jean-François Landry, Vazrick Nazari and SangMi Lee for their assistance in providing invaluable info on moth identification.
+Bythe way, All-Leps, Microleps and BugGuide are the websites which oftentimes I relied upon for moth identification.
+Many thanks to Bob Patterson, Don Lafontaine, Jean-François Landry, Vazrick Nazari and SangMi Lee for their assistance in providing invaluable info on moth identification over the years.

 Signature: